skosachiov/remediations-gendbuntu/README.md

 The role inventories devices, monitors the health of equipment based on SMART and various voltage and temperature sensors.

+## laps

+The role of laps is similar to the LAPS service from Microsoft.
+The difference is that local admin passwords are always encrypted with gpg keys.
+You can add several gpg keys of information security officers, for example, a master key and a key of a local branch employee.
+In addition, the data (encrypted passwords) is not stored in the MS AD, but in the network syslog.
+The role is applied as part of additional security profiles.
+You may lose access to the device if you don't have network log working and don't have gpg keys to decrypt passwords.
+If you are absolutely sure, choose: var_laps_dryrun: false.

 ## mail-client

 Evolution is currently being configured to work with EWS services.